-While you may choose to start a small business solely on your own, this is how the majority of foreigners in Turkey do so.
+While you may choose to start a small business solely on your own, this is how most foreigners in Turkey do so.
 However, many people understand the value of having a competent associate.
 This may be a Turkish local or another ex-pat.

 Each has its own set of benefits and drawbacks.
-If you want to find Turkish associates in your area, there are two main options.
-Advertisement and referral.
-90 percent of strong partnerships in Turkey are the result of referrals.
+If you want to find Turkish associates in your area, there are two main options: advertisement and referral.
+Ninety per cent of strong partnerships in Turkey are the result of referrals.
 Referral here means that you need to be referred by a friend or family.

 Nobody would feel comfortable replying to a publicly posted offer.
-Your accountant or lawyer may be able to refer you to people he/she knows who is a good fit for your skillset and company concept.
+Your accountant or lawyer may be able to refer you to people they know who is a good fit for your skillset and company concept.
 Keep in mind that finding the proper partnership might be difficult.

 To put it plainly, many scam artists seek to profit from naive foreigners.
-Those conmen may be Turkish at times, but you are far more likely to be targeted by someone of your own ethnicity.
+Those conmen maybe Turkish at times, but you are far more likely to be targeted by someone of your ethnicity.
 This is because they find it simpler to earn your trust and because they know enough about how things function in Turkey to look credible.

 8. Establish Your Business in Turkey and Fulfill Your Obligations as a Business Owner.

-Consider that every form of business in Turkey is obliged to accomplish the following, with the exception of those managed through public corporations, which have more onerous obligations:
+Consider that every form of business in Turkey is obliged to accomplish the following, except for those managed through public corporations, which have more onerous obligations:

 - Pay your taxes on a monthly (or, in certain circumstances, three-month) basis.
-This will include any taxes due by any firm you own or if you don’t own a firm, your own taxes.
+This will include any taxes due by any firm you own or your taxes if you don’t own a firm.
 For this, you’ll need to hire an accountant in Turkey.
 You can contact us about this.

 - Pay for your insurance policies, such as directors’ indemnity, possible business insurance, and so on.

-- You must make your social security payments on a monthly basis (for yourself and for any employees).
+- You must make your social security payments monthly (for yourself and any employees).